 This open bus tour takes you past the dazzling Paris Christmas lights!

 If one of your favourite Christmas traditions is admiring glorious light displays, make time to visit the Festival of Lights in Lyon.
 This French Christmas tradition started in 1643 when the Lyonnais lit thousands of candles in their windows to thank the Virgin Mary.
-The Fête des Lumières in Lyon runs from December 8 – 11, 2021.
+The Fête des Lumières in Lyon runs from December 7 to 10, 2023.

 In 1962, it became French law that any letter written to Santa (Pére Noël) would be answered.
-This very popular of French Christmas traditions delivers a lot of joy to children in the form of a postcard arriving in the mail.
-If you happen to be in France with young ones, join in this French Christmas tradition and mail your letters to Pére Noël at:
+This very popular French Christmas tradition delivers a lot of joy to children in the form of a postcard arriving in the mail.
+If you happen to be in France with young ones, join in this most special of French Christmas traditions and mail your letters to Pére Noël at:

 Père Noêl au Pôle Nord – 33500 Libourne – France